-If you check into Aman Kyoto looking to be wowed, you will be sorely disappointed.
+If you checked into Aman Kyoto looking to be wowed, you will be sorely disappointed.
 Nothing stands out in this sprawling 24,000 sqm estate hugged by the densely forested foothills of Hidari Daimonji on one side and outlined by the gurgling Kamiyakawa River on the other.
-Everything blends in.

 The understated luxury at Aman isn’t about ostentatious excesses.
 It is in the marshmallow-soft chenille bathrobes crafted by Ploh.
 It is in the plain-looking bathtub that perfumes the room with the calming fragrance of Hinoki wood when filled with warm water.

 Luxury found in exclusivity

 Outside of the rooms, luxury is expressed in finely curated experience – and we are not even talking about the exclusive, insider access Aman resorts are known for providing.
 Simply put, you don’t have to set foot out of the resort: the resort brings the best of Kyoto to you.

 Aman Kyoto Spa – Soak in ceremonial sake from shrines

 The spa offers unique rituals that lend a distinct sense of place.
 Think a 90-minute Aman Kyoto Signature treatment starts with a soak in the crystalline waters of the local hot spring, known for its muscle-relaxing qualities.